rootcg/Lum/README.md

 # Lum
-Create UML diagrams never was that easy
+Creating UML diagrams has never been so easy